rhysd/vim-lsp-ale/README.md

 [vim-lsp][] + [ALE][]
 =====================

 [vim-lsp-ale][] is a Vim plugin for bridge between [vim-lsp][] and [ALE][].
+Diagnostics results received by vim-lsp are shown in ALE's interface.

-When simply using ALE and vim-lsp, both plugins run LSP servers respectively. vim-lsp-ale takes diagnostics results from vim-lsp and passes them to ALE.
-The diagnostics results are shown as part of lint results by ALE.
+When simply using ALE and vim-lsp, both plugins run LSP servers respectively.
+Running multiple server processes consume resources and may cause some issues.
+Showing lint results from multiple plugins is confusing. vim-lsp-ale solves the problem.

 <img alt="screencast" src="https://github.com/rhysd/ss/blob/master/vim-lsp-ale/main.gif?raw=true" width="582" height="316"/>